atom-box/grayArrays/readMe.md

 The bottom of each file has explanatory comments about the assigned exercise.<br/>
 I solve these in the morning before I go to work.
 Sometimes I solve them at lunch.

+## Dev Diary
+1/3/2019:  Thanks Nick Parlante for recursion advice.
+Thanks Dave Jenkins for real world recursion discussion.

+## Future Ideas
+* Go back and re do a couple of these with edge cases.
+Use it as a playground for learning Cocoa, et al.
+* Re do in Elm language
+* Shop in some Knuth for re-do.
+Benchmark each!
+* Re do as excuse for a front end bootstrap, unsplash, CSS-Flexbox & Grid

 ## Coding Bat
 The original <em>Coding Bat</em> is an efficient lightweight drill site for Stanford University freshmen.<br/>
 http://codingbat.com/